Clarion Herald: Isaiah 43 and All Saints Team Up to Build Leaders

 Other areas of concentration for Isaiah 43 include a parenting program now active in seven parishes that utilizes the Christian Active Parenting curriculum; and monthly peace prayer walks in different neighborhoods.

-cheap generic viagra Mentors step up
+over the counter viagra Mentors step up

 “I always feel like working with children is important,” said teacher and first-time Isaiah 43 mentor Teresa Velazquez.
 “I feel like working with children is my mission, and Isaiah 43 is an extension of that.”